Here’s why your food prices keep going up

 - Eighteen months into the pandemic, why are there still supply chain problems?

-- How do packaging problems ratchet up grocery prices?
+- How do packaging problems send grocery prices higher?

 - Is anyone taking advantage of the pandemic?

 - Are there bright spots?
-What foods won’t see steep increases?
+What foods’ prices will not rise steeply?

 - How long will higher prices continue?